SUBJECTS — U.S./1812 – 1860 & Diversity;

 The legal answer is that slavery was sanctioned by law in the U.S. and the property rights of slaveholders were protected by U.S. law.
 The political reason was that most members of the Supreme Court were Southerners and were themselves, slaveholders.
 Asking for a decision on the basis of Spanish law allowed them to do the right thing without challenging the legal basis for slavery all over the U.S. That would have raised a firestorm of protest and moved the Southern states toward secession.

 8. When the character of Cinque calls on his ancestors to help him with the hearing in the Supreme Court, he states that he was “the whole reason they have existed at all.”
 What do you think of this belief?

-9. In the movie the character of the Spanish Ambassador told the President Van Buren character that “If you cannot rule the courts, you cannot rule”.
-How did the President Van Buren character respond?
+9. In the movie, the character of the Spanish Ambassador told President Van Buren character that “If you cannot rule the courts, you cannot rule”.
+How did President Van Buren character respond?
 Do you agree?

 10. Who was John Quincy Adams?

 Adams was the son of the revolutionary era leader and second President of the United States, John Adams.
 John Quincy Adams served as a diplomat and Secretary of State under President James Monroe.
 Elected as the sixth President of the United States, he served one term from 1825-1829.
 Defeated by Andrew Jackson in his bid for a second term Mr. Adams retired to his farm.
 In 1830 a congressional district in Plymouth, Massachusetts, unexpectedly elected Mr. Adams to the House of Representatives.
 He served there for 18 years speaking his mind on the issues.
 He was an outspoken opponent of slavery.
 In 1848 President Adams died shortly after having suffered a stroke on the floor of the House.